-Home reading in Year 2
+Home Reading in Year 2

-School use decodable texts until children complete the SSP and have met the expected standard in the Phonics Screening Check.
+School uses decodable texts until children complete the phonics screening programme and have met the expected standard in the Phonics Screening Check.
 Pupils will then move towards a whole school reading scheme.
 We encourage all home reading to be recorded in Green Reading Record books.